 AI Chatbot FAQ

 New technologies change how we educate.
-The CFC is here to help answer your questions and support your course development.
+The CFC is here to help answer your questions, partner with you to develop your pedagogy and build your repertoire of teaching and learning best practices for all modalities.

 A.I. chatbots gained the attention of media, students, and educators as ChatGPT was made available near the end of 2022.
 The new technology will change teaching and learning as we know it.